-If you multiply $3,325 by 60.20% you get $2,002 in estimated monthly alternative income.
-When I started tracking this (beginning of 2017), we only owned 36.4% of the properties and they had lower rents.
+When I started tracking this (January 2017), we only owned 36.4% of the properties and the properties had lower rents.
 The math worked out to $1,174 back then.
-So in 35 months, we’ve seen the number grow $828/mo.
-That’s like giving ourselves an annual $9,936 raise until the end of time from where we were nearly 3 years ago.
+So in 5.5 years, we’ve seen that number grow tremendously to $2,793.
+The forced savings of 15-year mortgages is extremely powerful.

 3. Dividend Income

-In December, we continued to get a profit sharing check since I bought (a lot of) a company.
-This investment income is essentially the same as dividend income.
-It is taxed differently, but for the purposes of this report, it makes sense to group together all stock ownership in this bucket.
+We continue to get a profit-sharing check since I bought (a lot of) a company.
+The investment income from this is essentially the same as dividend income.
+It is taxed differently, but for this report, it makes sense to group all stock ownership in this bucket.

 Very Close to Passive Income

-I love having both types of income working together for us.
-I think everyone in FIRE should have stocks and real estate income streams.
-The diversification gives me great confidence that we’ll be better prepared than most people in the case of an unfortunate economic event.
+We made some slight gains this month.
+The stock market dropped and then recovered by the 8th when we took these numbers.
+(It has since crashed again, but we’ll see where that takes us next month.)
+I love having both rental property and stock market income working together for us.
+With the stock market dropping recently, our real estate is saving our net worth from dropping further.
+For much of the last decade, it was the opposite – real estate didn’t do much while stocks quadrupled.
+I think everyone interested in FIRE should consider having stock market and real estate income streams.
+The diversification gives me great confidence that we’ll be better prepared than most FIRE folks in the case of an unfortunate economic event.
 We’ll still likely get rent checks if the stock market crashes.
-We’ll still get dividend checks if a tenant is late paying for awhile.
+We’ll still get dividend checks if a tenant is late paying for a while.
 Of course a bad economy may impact both at the same time, but that’s what an emergency fund is for.

 When you add up “dogs and blogs” to the “very close to passive income” you get: